 - Civil rights violations such as racial profiling (discrimination)

-Victims of police brutality have reported injuries (sometimes severe), emotional and psychological suffering and in the worst cases, death, as a result of the excessive use of force.
+Victims of police brutality have reported injuries – sometimes severe – as well as emotional and psychological suffering.
+In the worst cases, death, has been a result of the excessive use of force.

 Our Lawyers Are Committed To Fighting For Your Constitutional Rights